AS/NZS 5601 amendments

 Multilayer pipe installed in new buildings and the modification of consumer piping in existing buildings using multilayer pipe will now require automatic isolation in the event of a fire.
 This is in the form of an automatic shut off valve interlocked to a fire safety system or alternatively for class 1a residential building other devices such as an excess flow device or Under Pressure Shut-off device (UPSO) can be used.

-Both ESV and the VBA understand the need to allow time for suppliers to build up stock of the gas components that will be required for installations to meet the new requirement.
+Both Energy Safe and the VBA understand the need to allow time for suppliers to build up stock of the gas components that will be required for installations to meet the new requirement.

 AS/NZS 5601 guidance videos